Johnwell-dev/Johnwell-dev/README.md

 ## <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

-I am an undergraduate Computer science and Engineering student at IIIT-Hyderabad.
-C, C++, Python, Javascript, HTML, and Shell are the programming languages I am good at.
-I love to learn and build something new, productive, innovative and creative.
+I am a Secondary student in a high school in the Dominican Republic, C++, Python, Css, and HTML are the programming languages that I am good at.
+I love learning and building something new, productive, innovative and creative, especially if it gives me knowledge and experience.
 * **I am interested in Freelance, Programming Logic, and digital marketing**
 - 🌱 I’m currently learning ...
   - C++